stanfy/helium/README.md

 Helium
 ======

+**We are migrating to OpenAPI Specification.
+This project only gets support to migrate existing specifications.**

 Helium is a DSL for REST API specifications and also a Java API for processing descriptions written in this language.
 The main goal of this project is to create a single source of truth about some REST API.
 Taking a spec as an input, Helium generates a lot of useful stuff that can be used to rapidly develop REST clients.